neuronsimulator/nrn/CONTRIBUTING.md

 Knowledge of the domain of neural simulation is also helpful but much of the simulation technology is comparable to other simulation fields in biology and beyond -- numerical integration of ordinary differential equations (ODEs), here coupled with *events* (event-driven).

-## How to get started
+## How to get started<a name="starting"></a>

-If you want to pick up and try an existing improvement project, you will note that we have indicated levels of difficulty with [labels][github/labels].
+If you want to pick up and try an existing improvement project, you will note that we have indicated levels of difficulty with [labels](labels).
 Most internal hacks will require knowledge of C/C++.
 Knowledge of python is also necessary for writing accompanying test code.

 Even if you are not contributing, you may want to suggest a needed improvement, or identify a problem or bug.